Lifelong Generative Modeling: Lifelong Learning Model

+where we use the independence assumption of our posterior from Equation \ref{decompose_eqn} and the fact that the expectation of a constant is the constant.
+This regularizer has parallels to the regularizer in InfoGAN \cite{NIPS2016_6399}.
 In contrast to InfoGAN, VAEs already estimate the posterior $Q_{\bm{\phi}}(\bm{z}_c | \bm{\mathrm{x}})$ and thus do not need the introduction of any extra parameters $\bm{\phi}$ for the approximation.
-Finally, as opposed to InfoGAN, which uses the variational bound (twice) on the mutual information \cite{huszar_2016}, our regularizer has a clear interpretation: it restricts information through a specific latent variable within the computational graph.
+In addition \cite{huszar_2016} demonstrated that InfoGAN uses the variational bound (twice) on the mutual information, making its interpretation unclear from a theoretical point of view.
+In contrast, our regularizer has a clear interpretation: it restricts information through a specific latent variable within the computational graph.
 We observe that this constraint is essential for empirical performance of our model and empirically validate this in our ablation study in Experiment \ref{ablation}.